 Gig economy

 The ‘gig’ economy is tempting more people to earn extra cash by using one of the many available online platforms to offer rides, run errands, make deliveries, be an influencer on social media or do something else.
-This is a developing area of the economy and there are some important tax issues to be aware of.
+This is a relatively new area of the economy and there are some important tax issues to be aware of.

 Content on this page: